 Carly Valiente BA (Hons) RSW Psychotherapist

-Carly is a Registered Social Worker and is currently in the application process of certification with the Academy of Cognitive Therapy.
+Carly (she/her) is a Registered Social Worker and is currently in the application process of certification with the Academy of Cognitive Therapy.
 Carly has been working in the field of mental health treatment since 2018.
 She has completed intensive training and supervision in Cognitive Behavioral Therapy, Compassion Focused Therapy, Acceptance and Commitment Therapy, and Prolonged Exposure Therapy.
 Carly also has significant experience working with Indigenous populations in northern Ontario.
 Through working in this field, Carly has found her passion for evidence-based treatment, particularly in Cognitive Behavioral Therapy, and for working cross-culturally with individuals of all ages.
 Carly operates from a client-centered approach and utilizes evidence-based strategies to help support her clients.